Audi: Formula E

 Audi provided factory support to Abt Sportsline in the FIA Formula E Championship, The team competed under the title of Audi Sport Abt Formula E Team in the inaugural 2014-15 Formula E season.
 On 13 February 2014 the team announced its driver line up as Daniel Abt and World Endurance Championship driver Lucas di Grassi.

 Audi had left Formula E after the 2020-21 Formula E season.
-Audi continued to provide their powertrain to Envision Racing for the 2021-22 Formula E season.
+Audi continued to provide its powertrain to Envision Racing for the 2021-22 Formula E season.
 Through the seven seasons in Formula E, Audi secured 14 victories, one Drivers' Champion with Lucas di Grassi and one Teams' Champion.